Skip to main content

 11.1Quality assurance in early childhood and school education

-Last update: 27 November 2023
+Last update: 27 February 2024

 Responsible bodies

-• State Educational Inspectorate;
+• State Education Inspectorate;

-• bodies for the evaluation of the education system in the Autonomous Communities.
+• bodies for the evaluation of the education system in the autonomous communities.

-State Educational Inspectorate
+State Education Inspectorate

 • It is in charge of ensuring compliance with the powers conferred on the State as well as observance of the constitutional principles and regulations and the different acts on education throughout the national territory.

-• It is organized as a peripheral service of the General State Administration and is integrated in the Government delegations in each autonomous community.
+• It is organized as a peripheral service of the General State Administration and is integrated in the government delegations in each autonomous community.

-Its powers are the following:
+Its powers are as follows:

 • to serve as an instrument of representation of the educational administrations in the area of educational evaluation, as well as to become a stable information and participation body for decision-making in these matters;